The Mandalorian season 2 episode 1 recap: Easter eggs, Baby Yoda moments

-We've spent nearly a year pining for our pals Mando and Baby Yoda, and now The Mandalorian is back with season 2, which kicked off on Disney Plus with a pretty killer episode Friday.
-Episode 1 was written and directed by Jon Favreau, the show's creator (also the OG Marvel Cinematic Universe director).
+We've spent nearly a year pining for our pals Mando and Baby Yoda, and now The Mandalorian is back with season 2, which kicked off on Disney Plus Friday with a pretty killer episode.
+Jon Favreau, the show's creator (also the OG Marvel Cinematic Universe director) wrote and directed episode 1.

 Chapter 9 is titled The Marshal, a name that's likely to make fans who've been following the Star Wars novels say "Oooooh, yes!"
 Please don't read any further until you've reminded yourself what happened in season 1 and watched the episode on Disney's streaming service.
 We good?
 Good, there is much to discuss.
 Let's dive into SPOILERS.